nttpc/anymotion-cli/README.md

 ## Getting Started

-Before using anymotion-cli, you need to tell it about your AnyMotion credentials.
+Before using anymotion-cli, you need to tell it about your credentials which issued by the [AnyMotion Portal](https://portal.anymotion.jp/).
 You can do this in several ways:

 - CLI command